CenterBLC/N1904/docs/features/rule.md

 ## Feature description

-The `rule` feature specifies the syntactic rule for a word or wordgroup that was used to describe the constituency tree.
-It is only provided for nonterminal nodes (i.e. all nodes except `word` nodes).
+The `rule` feature specifies the label of the specific rule that was used to derive the non-terminal node in the constituency tree.

 ## Feature values